nestordemeure/friedrich/readme.md

 All of those properties make it an algorithm of choice to perform regression when data is scarce or when having uncertainty bars on the ouput is a desirable property.

-However, the `o(n^3)` complexity of the algorithm makes the classic implementation unsuitable for large datasets.
+However, the `O(n^3)` complexity of the algorithm makes the classic implementations unsuitable for large datasets.

 ## Functionalities